 Educational psychologist Julia Dunlop looks at ways of promoting the development of young children with additional needs…

-In the last issue, I outlined ways in which children’s additional needs may be identified; this time I want to discuss the issues around early intervention.
+In my previous article, I outlined ways in which children’s additional needs may be identified; this time I want to discuss the issues around early intervention.
 Every early years setting is expected to offer a differentiated curriculum as part of the ‘Graduated Response’ to special educational needs.
 Through this, settings take account of the different rates of progress and the individual learning styles of each young child by modifying activities, resources and the environment.

 Despite being offered this differentiated curriculum, some children don’t make the expected amount of progress.
-These children then need to benefit from action which the Revised SEN Code of Practice (2002) describes as “additional to or different from” that available to other children.
-At this point the setting’s Special Needs Coordinator (SENCO), having consulted with parents, would place a child at the Early Years Action stage.
-(The role of the SENCO and the issues around working collaboratively with parents will be covered in later articles.)
+These children then need to benefit from action which the SEND code of practice: 0 to 25 years (2014) describes as “additional to or different from” that available to other children.
+At this point the setting’s Special Needs Coordinator (SENCo), having consulted with parents, would place a child at the Early Years Action stage.
+[Read Julia’s later articles for more information on the role of the SENCo and the issues around working collaboratively with parents.]

 Two or three priority areas for development are identified – and described in clear, unambiguous language.
 For example, rather than saying, “Ella will improve her attention skills”, it’s clearer to say, “Ella will engage for two minutes on a task chosen for her”.
 With this level of clarity it’s easier to see whether or not the goal has been achieved.